hyperledger/bevel/docs/source/developer/docker-build.md

-# Network deployment using docker build
+# DLT Network deployment using docker build

 ## Building the docker image